The Rise of Social Media Surveys

 Social Media Adoption: A Key Factor

-In Canada, 94% of the adult population has signed up to at least one social media service.
-Facebook boasts a 84% sign-up rate, which platform is often viewed as the most suitable for pushing online surveys.
+In Canada, 94% of the adult population has signed up for at least one social media service.
+Facebook boasts an 84% sign-up rate, which platform is often viewed as the most suitable for pushing online surveys.
 As a result, a survey pushed through Facebook Ads can reach a much more representative sample of the Canadian population than a survey performed by calling landline phones only.

 That being said, a phone survey using both landline and cell phone numbers can reach a higher percentage of the population than Facebook or even social media at large, with 99.3% of Canadian households having either a cell phone or a landline.